-The internal audit function, which is outsourced to the Sponsor's Internal Audit Department (headed by Ms Celina Eng), prepares a risk-based audit plan annually to review the adequacy and effectiveness of the Group's system of internal controls and this audit plan is approved by the AC before execution.
-In formulating the annual audit plan, the Internal Audit Department conducts risk assessment of all key operations across the Group's business and aligns its activities to the key strategies, risks and priorities of the Group over a three-year audit cycle.
-The Sponsor's Internal Audit Department is also involved during the financial year in conducting ad hoc audits and reviews that may be requested by the AC or Management on specific areas of concern.
+The internal audit function, which is outsourced to the Sponsor's Internal Audit Department, prepares a risk-based audit plan annually to review the adequacy and effectiveness of the Group's system of internal controls and this audit plan is approved by the AC before execution.
+The Sponsor's Internal Audit Department is also involved during the year in conducting ad hoc audits and reviews that may be requested by the AC or Management on specific areas of concern, including validating the responses under the Manager's CSA programme.
 In doing so, the Sponsor's Internal Audit Department is able to obtain assurance that business objectives for the internal controls processes under review are being achieved and key control mechanisms are in place.